 Be extremely cautious of editors whose websites say nothing about their credentials, and of editing or assessment services that don’t identify their staff.

 For individual editors, membership in the Editorial Freelancers Association (US), the Society of Freelance Editors and Proofreaders (UK), the Institute of Professional Editors (Australia), or the Editors’ Association of Canada are all indications of professionalism.
 In New Zealand, the New Zealand Association of Manuscript Assessors is a professional body specifically for assessment services.

-Be sure the editor or assessor has experience appropriate to your work.
+Be sure the editor has experience appropriate to your work.

 Good editors and assessors specialize.
 Someone whose main experience involves nonfiction is probably not the ideal choice for your epic fantasy novel.

 Verify that the editor really is independent.

 No third party (such as a literary agent or publisher) should benefit from your use of the editor’s or assessor’s services.
 This is especially important if you’ve received a referral.

 Get references, and use them.